 I met her again when I came over in the fall of 1917 on leave.
-She was in a Canadian hospital in another part of England.
+She was in the Canadian hospital in another part of England.
 The name of the hospital, for the moment, I can't recall.
-[Harold may be referring to Basingstoke, where Anna also served.
-After initially joining the Harvard Unit and treating casualties in France, in 1916 Anna became a Nursing Sister in the Canadian Army.
-She served in Salonika/Thessaloniki and England].
+[Harold may be referring to Basingstoke, where Anna also served].